-- Supports and challenges our children to achieve success in and out of the classroom, using outdoor provision to enrich the curriculum. - Embraces the community in which we are situated, as well as the wider global community of many of our families. - Recognises the potential in every pupil and nurtures individuals - Helps to develop self-motivated and kind individuals who will make a positive contribution to their community and the wider society.
+- Supports and challenges our children to achieve success in and out of the classroom, using outdoor provision to enrich the curriculum. - Embraces the community in which we are situated, as well as the wider global community of many of our families. - Recognises the potential in every pupil and nurtures individuals - Helps to develop self-motivated, resilient and kind individuals who will make a positive contribution to their community and the wider society.

 Each curriculum area is led and overseen by an enthusiastic Subject Leader.
 Subject leaders play an important part in the success of the curriculum by ensuring a regular programme of monitoring, evaluating and reviewing their subject.
-They celebrate good practice and are committed to further evolution and improvement.
+They celebrate good practice, equip high quality teaching and are committed to further evolution and improvement.

 Each curriculum area incorporates the statutory requirements of the National Curriculum 2014.
 Maths, English and Science are core subjects.
-The foundation subjects are history, geography, art, design technology, computing, PE, languages (KS2 only) and music.
+The foundation subjects are history, geography, art, design technology, computing, PE, languages (Phase 3 only - Y4,5,6) and music.
+PSHE is delivered via the Jigsaw PSHE scheme in weekly lessons.
 RE is also required in all year groups; for this we follow the City of York Agreed Syllabus.

-All children have access to regular Forest School sessions and a thread of PSHCE runs through all year groups.
+All children have access to regular Forest School sessions.

 Our curriculum is arranged into thematic blocks in order to ensure coverage, progression and a context to engage and inspire the children.
-Our topics are taught in our class phases and are aimed to reflect the interests of the children.
+Our topics are taught in our class phases; Phase 1 - EY and Y1, Phase 2 - Y2 and Y3, and Phase 3 - Y4, Y5 and Y6) and are aimed to reflect the interests of the children.
 We have also planned in a number of enrichment experiences to develop the cultural capital of all of our pupils.
+Each child has an 'Enrichment Passport' which they receive in Early Years.
+Throughout their time at Lord Deramore's, they will have a wide variety of enrichment experiences as outlined in the passport.
+These include: visiting the theatre to watch a pantomime in Phase 1, a trip to the Media Museum on Bradford in Phase 2 and visiting the Jorvik Viking Centre in Phase 3.
+Some of these experiences are visits, while some involve visitors to school and others are experiences - such as tasting chocolate, or having a superhero day.

-Our aim is that, in following this curriculum, children will progress through Lord Deramore's as happy, confident learners and responsible individuals who are well prepared for secondary school and life beyond.
+Our aim is that, in following this curriculum, children will progress through Lord Deramore's as happy, confident, resilient learners and responsible individuals who are well prepared for secondary school and life beyond - we enable our children to be the best they can be, to be lifelong learners.